-ELIGIBILITY CRITERIA: All voluntary applicants must have had ownership interest in the property on June 26, 2016 and must currently own the property.
+ELIGIBILITY CRITERIA: All voluntary applicants must currently own the property.
 The property must have been damaged by the flood, located in one of the 12 disaster declared counties, and currently be vacant.
 Eligible properties include both residential and commercial.
-For involuntary participation, a local jurisdiction may refer open code enforcement cases to the program for consideration of demolition activities.

-PROGRAM PRIORITIES: Substantially damaged structures located in the floodway will be prioritized for demolition activities.
+PROGRAM PRIORITIES: Damaged structures located in the floodway will be prioritized for demolition activities.
 Further, the State will prioritize outreach to owners of properties located in the floodway by utilizing FEMA flood zone data.